-Gena LaCoste is a watercolour and oil painter, living in Medicine Hat Alberta, and she creates western art filled with life and light.
+Gena LaCoste is a watercolour and oil painter, living in Medicine Hat Alberta, and she creates paintings filled with life and light, celebrating the living lifestyle of the Canadian west.
 Welcome to her web-site, where she will show you how she sees and interprets the new and vibrant, beautiful and diverse life that has evolved here on the Canadian prairies over the past 2 centuries.

 Gena LaCoste was born and raised here in Southern Alberta, into a ranching family.
 The people, the wild places, the animals (especially horses), and the rural lifestyle have profoundly influenced who she is and the filter through which she interprets life.
 Gena started trying to draw and paint all these things while still a pre-schooler, and it has continued to be a compulsion throughout her life.